 Seltzer is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Seltzer with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.07% of adults in Seltzer have a bachelor's degree or advanced degree.
+The citizens of Seltzer are slightly less educated than the national average of 21.84% for the average city or town: 16.07% of adults in Seltzer have a bachelor's degree or advanced degree

 The per capita income in Seltzer in 2022 was $29,169, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $116,676 for a family of four.
 However, Seltzer contains both very wealthy and poor people as well.